Dogs and the law

 Dog waste can cause illness and disease including toxocariasis.
 We are determined to educate dog owners to act responsibly and clear up their dogs waste.

-Effective from 1 July 2006 a, bye-law covers the walking of multiple dogs and the licensing of multiple dog walkers.
+A bye-law (introduced in 2006) covers the walking of multiple dogs and the licensing of multiple dog walkers.
 Find out about the new regulations and how to apply for a license.

 In addition to the bye-laws, there are four Acts of Parliament that govern aspects of dog ownership in the UK: